Recap: Supernatural S 05 E 21 Two Minutes To Midnight

 - Tested On Humans: Pestilence uses an old lady in a nursing home as a living (well, not for long) petri dish.

-- Time Abyss: Death has existed since the dawn of time.
+- Time Abyss: Death has existed since at least the dawn of time.

 Dean: I gotta ask, how old are you?